GA-repos/css-layout/readme.md

 Today we'll be learning about two modern tools for aligning content on the web.

-**Flexbox**, a layout mode introduced with CSS 3, is great for layout out elements in common UI elements.
+**Flexbox**, a layout mode introduced with CSS3, is great for layout out elements in common UI elements.
 It is at this point widely implemented across different browsers.